hammerheim-game/hammerheim-rules/3-warbands/black-orcs.md

 don’t care as long as they get to crump something!
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 4 4 1 3 1 7
-Weapons/Armor: A Black Orc may be equipped with weapons and armor chosen from the Black Orc equipment list.
+Weapons/Armour: A Black Orc may be equipped with weapons and armour chosen from the Black Orc equipment list.
 Skills: The Black Orc may choose from Combat, Shooting, Strength & Speed when he gains a new skill.
 In addition, the Black Orc may choose from the Orc Special Skill list.
 Special Rules
-Black Orc: Model starts with a 6+ Armor Save.
+Black Orc: Model starts with a 6+ Armour Save.
 This may be improved upon by other equipment.
 0-2 Young’uns
 25 gold crowns to hire